 Stephen Werner is Q-Track's Chief Executive Officer.
 Previously a Board Member and Chief Operating Officer for SUMMA Technology, Inc., Werner continued on with the company as Vice President and General Manager of AAR SUMMA Technology after their 2007, acquisition by AAR Corp.
 He has also served as the Vice President responsible for the Defense and Aerospace Systems Division at Sanmina- SCI.
 Here Werner was Plant Manager and responsible for all activities associated with the designing, manufacturing, and testing of any industrial and aerospace electronic-products.
 Werner is also an amateur radio operator [AG4W].
 Werner holds a Bachelor of Science in Electrical Engineering from Worcester Polytechnic Institute and an MBA from Florida Institute of Technology.

 Dr. Hans Schantz is Q-Track's Chief Technology Officer, a co-founder, and a Board Member.
 Schantz is a co-inventor of NFER® technology.
 Author of The Art and Science of Ultra-wideband Antennas (Artech House, 2005), Schantz has published work in the American Journal of Physics, IEEE Aerospace and Electronic Systems Magazine, and IEEE Antenna and Propagation Magazine.
-With fifteen years of experience in applied electromagnetics and in antenna design, he has authored several dozen conference papers, and is an inventor on thirty-two US patents, with more than ten pending.
+With fifteen years of experience in applied electromagnetics and in antenna design, he has authored several dozen conference papers, and is an inventor on thirty-eight US patents, with more than five pending.
 His many inventions include antennas, RF systems, and RF-based location systems.
 He not only developed the first commercial UWB antenna, but also led the team that invented the first frequency-notched UWB antennas.
-Schantz is a Senior Member of the IEEE, a former Associate Editor of the International Journal of Antennas and Propagation, and an amateur radio operator [KC5VLD].
+Schantz is a Senior Member of the IEEE, Chair of the Joint Communications, Antenna, and Microwave Society for the Huntsville, AL Section of the IEEE, a former Associate Editor of the International Journal of Antennas and Propagation, and an amateur radio operator [KC5VLD].
 Schantz earned his Ph.D. in physics from the University of Texas at Austin.
 He also holds degrees in both Industrial Engineering and Physics from Purdue University.

 Bob DePierre is Q-Track’s Co-Founder, Board Member, and Vice President of Engineering.
 A Vietnam air combat veteran (AC-130 & B-52) and retired Air Force officer, DePierre spent 7 years with the joint Air Force/Navy Air Combat Maneuvering Instrumentation system where he simulated and analyzed aircraft tracking performance including Kalman Filter design and design of hardware upgrades.
 DePierre is an inventor on three US patents and co-inventor of NFER® technology.
 While working in the ultra-wideband (UWB) field, DePierre designed, built, and tested a 2-6 GHz variable-gain RF front end for an integrated UWB transceiver.
 He designed and built all of Q-Track’s transmitter and receiver hardware including implementation of Kalman Filters.
 DePierre is also an amateur radio operator [K8KI].
 His outstanding RF engineering talent has been recognized by the American Radio Relay League who named him a Technical Advisor.
 DePierre has a B.S. in Electrical Engineering from the University of Notre Dame, an M.B.A. from Michigan Tech University, and an M.S.E.E. from the University of Florida.